An Effective Way of Characterizing the Quantum Nonlocality: Introduction

 \section{Introduction}

-In classical physics, observables are represented by real numbers (or vectors composed of real numbers), which implies that all properties of real numbers should be respected.
-While confronting the micro-world, not taken it for granted, Heisenberg questioned this underlying prerequisite by dint of a Gedanken experiment where the canonically conjugate quantities, $x$ and $p$, can only be determined simultaneously with a characteristic indeterminacy \cite{Heisenberg-1927}.
-Explicit uncertainty (indeterminacy) relations for incompatible observables are derivable from the fundamental postulates of quantum mechanics (QM).
-Unsatisfied with the measurement uncertainties, Einstein together with his colleagues ever attempted to exemplify the QM being incomplete via an entangled bipartite system, viz. the renowned EPR paradox \cite{EPR}.
-We now know that any refutation of the EPR paradox would invoke certain forms of nonlocality.
+In classical physics, observables are represented successfully by real numbers, or something composed of real numbers, e.g. inertia tensor and resistance in Ohm's Law as the direct product of other two physical quantities.
+And, naturally, it is implicitly assumed that the properties of real numbers are hold by observables.
+When confronted with the microworld, Heisenberg questioned the assumption by dint of a Gedanken experiment where the canonically conjugated quantities, $x$ and $p$, can only be determined simultaneously with certain indeterminacy \cite{Heisenberg-1927}.
+Soon afterwards, people realized that the uncertainty relations for incompatible observables are in fact the destined results of quantum mechanics (QM).
+Unsatisfied with the quantum indeterminacy, Einstein with his collaborators exemplified the "incompleteness" of QM via an entangled bipartite system, viz. the renowned EPR paradox \cite{EPR}, by which and from then on, the inherent nature of QM nonlocality was formally in the spotlight.

-One may restore the completeness and locality of QM by introducing additional local hidden variables.
-However in 1964, Bell derived a set of inequalities by which all local hidden variable theories (LHVTs) abide, while quantum theory not.
-Among the various Bell inequalities (BIs), one of the most eminent ones is the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{CHSH}
+To keep on taking the classical recognition on reality and locality, people attempt to construct various models to mimic the QM results with local hidden variables.
+In order to distinguish the QM from local hidden variable theory(LHVT), Bell put forward a set of inequalities by which all LHVTs should abide \cite{Bell1964}, while quantum theory does not.
+Among the various Bell inequalities (BIs), one of the most outstnading ones is the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{CHSH}

-Here the four terms denote the correlation functions between observables $X$, $X'$ and $Y$, $Y'$ in a bipartite qubit system.
-Nevertheless, in quantum theory the left side of equation (\ref{CHSH-up2}) may reach $2\sqrt{2}$ \cite{Cirelson} violating the bound.
-A heuristic question regarding to this violation may arise: why quantum limit is $2\sqrt{2}$ but not more \cite{PR-axiom}?
-Some principles beyond the QM were proposed to address this question, e.g., communication complexity \cite{Com-complex, Com-complex-RMP} and information causality \cite{Inf-causality}, however the physical meaning of them are still vague \cite{PR-CL}.
-On the other hand, up to now people have derived numerous types of Bell inequalities \cite{Bell-nonlocality}, in which both linear and nonlinear correlations may exist \cite{Nonlinear-Bell}.
-Hence, it is tempting to think what constrains the regime of nonlocal and hidden variable theory, the Bell inequalities, and whether we can find the physical mechanism governing the violation degrees of BI or not.
+Here the left four terms denote the correlation functions of observables $X$, $X'$ and $Y$, $Y'$ in a bipartite qubit system.
+In quantum theory, the left hand side of relation (\ref{CHSH-up2}) may reach $2\sqrt{2}$, breaking the lower bound of 2 \cite{Cirelson}.